remzi-arpacidusseau/ostep-projects/filesystems-checker/README.md

 If the file system image does not exist, you should print the error `image not found.` to standard error and exit with the error code of 1.

-If the checker detects one
+If the checker detects any one of the errors above, it should print the specific error to standard error and exit with error code 1.

 If the checker detects none of the problems listed above, it should exit with return code of 0 and not print anything.